erigontech/erigon/docs/programmers_guide/read_db.md

 using `RoKV` (stands for read-only) `kv_abstract.go` interface.
 Option 1 using `kv_remote.go` to implement `RoKV`, option 2 using - `kv_mdbx.go`

 Erigon using MDBX database.
 But any articles in internet about LMDB are also valid for MDBX.

+We have Go, Rust and C++ implementations of `RoKV` interface.